Skip to main content

 • In order to maintain all the great work that was completed in this process, it is vital to develop a plan to routinely monitor, validate and update cards in the future

 Attacking preference cards can seem like an overbearing task.
 The best way forward is to develop the plan, assemble the team and continue the work regularly and consistently until it is completed.
-Stick with these best practices and you’ll be well on your way to continued success and fewer preference card issues!
+Stick with these best practices and you’ll be well on your way to continued success and fewer preference card issues.

 Author